natecostello/van_two_point_oh/blog/2021-10-27-ltrack/ltrack.md

 This job would be almost impossible without: a center scribe, transfer screws, punch, drill press, square, extreme patience, and slow, deliberate actions.

-## Surprises, Cautions, Second Thoughts
+## Surprises and Cautions
 In our van, the rear-most ceiling rib holes (Ford's) are shifted toward passenger side by like 1/16 (as buillt - not by design).
 Thankfully aluminum is compliant enough to bend.

 We had a few spinner plus nuts.
 We were able to remove/reinstall in each case.
 But in some cases, depending on the location, this would not be recoverable.
 You would have to deal without.
 May the force be with you.
+If you check out our [post on plusnuts](/blog/2021-8-29-plusnuts/plusnut-install#what-we-would-change) we discuss some solutions to this problem.

+## What We Would Change

 If we were starting from scratch, we might opt for half height 10 or 15 series 8020 over the upper wall and ceiling L-track.
-It would serve the purpose of mounting our overhead storage just as well.
-We would still include at least one strip of L-track on either side (the lower wall) for adhoc utililty.
+It would serve the purpose of mounting our overhead storage just as well.  ~~We would still include at least one strip of L-track on either side (the lower wall) for adhoc utililty.~~

+Based on several months of full-time use, we would skip the second layer of wall L-track.
+We don't use it much.
+The upper layer is accessible forward of our overhead storage for hooks and things.
+This change would have saved us 13 lbs and much of that match drilling effort.

 ## Timeline